 The harness has a soft padded interior to reduce chafing.
 Like many of the other harnesses, it also has a reflective trim (hi-viz) for low light visibility.

 Now for the one big failure and it’s not a problem with the harness itself.
-Because of the Dachshund’s smaller legs and longer body, those that really pull may find it a little easier to escape from the Embark harness.
+Because of the Dachshund’s smaller legs and longer body, those that really pull may find escape easier.
 Although unlikely it could be problematic should it fail when you need it most.

-It’s worth mentioning that the Embark harness comes with a 100% money back and satisfaction guarantee, which sounds good to us!
+The Embark harness comes with a 100% money back and satisfaction guarantee.